The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: Abstract

 \section{Abstract}

 Fast X-ray transients (FXTs) are a rare and poorly understood population of events.
 Previously difficult to detect in real time, the launch of the \textit{Einstein Probe} with its wide field X-ray telescope has led to a rapid expansion in the sample and allowed the exploration of these transients across the electromagnetic spectrum.
 EP250108a is a recently detected example linked to an optical counterpart, SN 2025kg, or `the kangaroo'.
 Together with a companion paper \citep{Rastinejad25}, we present our observing campaign and analysis of this event.
 In this letter, we focus on the early evolution of the optical counterpart over the first six days, including our measurement of the redshift of $z=0.17641$.
-We find that the source is well-modelled by a rapidly expanding cooling blackbody.
+We compare to other supernovae and fast transients showing similar features, finding significant similarities with SN 2006aj and SN 2020bvc, and show that the source is well-modelled by a rapidly expanding cooling blackbody.
 We show the observed X-ray and radio properties are consistent with a collapsar-powered jet that is low energy ($\lesssim10^{51}$ erg) and/or fails to break out of the dense material surrounding it.
-The optical emission therefore likely arises from a shocked cocoon resulting from the trapped jet; however, we also examine the possibility that it emerges from the shock produced as the supernova ejecta expand into a dense shell of circumstellar material.
-We compare to other supernovae and fast transients showing similar features, finding significant similarities with SN 2006aj and SN 2020bvc.
-This suggests trapped jets could be more common than previously thought and SN 2025kg may herald a larger sample of similar transients.
+While we examine the possibility that the optical emission emerges from the shock produced as the supernova ejecta expand into a dense shell of circumstellar material, due to our X-ray and radio inferences, we favour a model where it arises from a shocked cocoon resulting from the trapped jet.
+This makes SN 2025kg one of the few examples of this currently observationally rare event.

 \keywords{X-ray ransient sources (1852) --- High energy astrophysics (739) --- Type Ic supernovae (1730) --- Gamma-ray bursts (629)}